EdgeCrafters/ejp-be/README.md

 ## Highlights 🌟

 - **Container Based**: As long as Docker is installed, the server can be run in any environment..
-- **User adminstration System**: Leverage automated grading scripts to evaluate student submissions.
+- **User adminstration System**: Granting permissions to users for repositories and problems ensures that only users with those specific permissions can access them.

 ## Getting Started 📚